strimzi/strimzi-kafka-operator/HACKING.md

 The project requires that all commits are signed-off, indicating that _you_ certify the changes with the developer certificate of origin (DCO) (https://developercertificate.org/).
 This can be done using `git commit -s` for each commit in your pull request.
 Alternatively, to signoff a bunch of commits you can use `git rebase --signoff _your-branch_`.

+## IDE build problems

+The build also uses a Java annotation processor.
+Some IDEs (such as IntelliJ) don't, by default, run the annotation processor in their build process.
+You can run `mvn clean install -DskipTests -DskipITs` to run the annotation processor as part of the `maven` build and the IDE should then be able to use the generated classes.
+It is also possible to configure the IDE to run the annotation processor directly.